magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-1/introduction.md

 ## Audience

-This guide is intended to be used by any Magento developer.
-In addition, it can be used by software engineers such as QA specialists, PHP developers, and system integrators.
+The MFTF guide is intended for Magento developers and software engineers, such as QA specialists, PHP developer, and system integrators.

 ## Goals